-CUDAfy is a set of libraries and tools that permit general purpose programming of NVIDIA CUDA Graphics Processing Units (GPUs) completely from within the Microsoft .NET framework.
+CUDAfy is a set of libraries and tools that permit general purpose programming of NVIDIA CUDA Graphics Processing Units (GPUs) and OpenCL Devices (GPUs, CPUs and FPGAs) completely from within the Microsoft .NET framework.
 The aim is to create the leading tools for this task; combining flexibility, performance and ease of use.

 - CUDAfy Library (GPGPU Extensions)